radifar/whole-knowledge/productivity/How to Take Smart Notes/20220709192121-Everything-you-need-to-know.md

 It is a great insight of David Allen's **Getting Work Done** (Allen, 2001).
 - GTD principle → collect everything that needs to be taken care of in one place and process it in a standardised way → forces us to make clear choices and regularly check if our tasks still fit into the bigger picture.
 - Only if we know that everything is taken care of, from the important to the trivial, can we let go and focus on what is right in front of us.
-- Only if nothing else is lingering in our working memory and taking up valuable mental resources can we experience what Allen calls a _mind like water_ – the state where we can focus on the work right in front of us without getting distracted by competing thougths.
+- Only if nothing else is lingering in our working memory and taking up valuable mental resources can we experience what Allen calls a _mind like water_ – the state where we can focus on the work right in front of us without getting distracted by competing thoughts.
 - It provide structure for our everyday work that deals with the fact that most distractions do not come so much from our environment, but our own minds.

-Unfortunately, David Allen's technique cannot simply be transfered to the task of insightful writing, because:
+Unfortunately, David Allen's technique cannot simply be transferred to the task of insightful writing, because:
 1. GTD relies on clearly defined objectives, whereas insight cannot be predetermined by definition.
 We usually start with rather vague ideas that are bound to change until they become clearer in the course of our research.
 2. GTD requires projects to be broken down into smaller, concrete _next steps_.
 Insightful writing or academic work is also done one step at a time, but these are most often too small to be worth writing down (looking up footnote, rereading a chapter, writing a paragraph) or too grand to be finished in one go.
 3. It is also difficult to anticipate which step has to be taken after the next one.
 You might notice a footnote, which you check quickly on.
 You try to understand a paragraph and need to look up something for clarification.
 You make a note, go back to reading and then jump up to write down a sentence that formed itself in your mind.